Skip to product information

 Selvedge Magazine – The Fabric of Your Life

-Selvedge offers textile enthusiasts; a magazine, workshops, talks, tours and fairs that celebrate cloth, culture & creativity from around the world.
+Selvedge offers textile enthusiasts; a magazine, workshops, talks, tours, and fairs that celebrate cloth, culture, and creativity from around the world.

 Solomon’s carpet was reportedly made of green silk with a golden weft, 60 miles long and 60 miles wide.
 According to the Jewish fable, “when Solomon sat upon the carpet, he was caught up by the wind and sailed through the air so quickly that he breakfasted at Damascus and supped in Media.”
 The term magic carpet is believed to have its roots in Persian and Arabian folklore, particularly in the collection of stories known as One Thousand and One Nights.
 These tales, compiled during the Islamic Golden Age, introduced the concept of a carpet that possessed magical powers to defy the laws of gravity and transport individuals to distant lands, evoking a sense of wonder, freedom, and exploration.
 Similar mystical carpets exist in Indian, Russian, Tibetan, and Chinese folklore.
 Their presence invites us to ask: What’s so special about carpets that they have been given magical powers?